MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 Specialised MBA: It is mainly focused on certain industries or functions like Finance, Marketing, HR, Business Analytics, Healthcare Management or IT.
 It allows students to be experts in any one field.

-Reasons to Pursue An MBA/PGDM Program
+Reasons to Pursue An MBA Program

-Eligibility For MBA/PGDM Program
+Eligibility For MBA Program

 Entrance Exam: Admission for MBA/PGDM programs generally mandates entrance test results.
 The popular national-level entrance exams include: CAT, XAT, CMAT, NMAT, GMAT and MAT.
 However, one can also sit for state-level entrance exams like MAH MBA CET or institution-based entrance examinations like SNAP and NMAT.
 The cutoff needed usually differs from one college to another.